The Secret Place (book): Continuity

+Several characters in The Secret Place appeared in previous novels by this author; these including Stephen Moran (Faithful Place), Frank Mackey (The Likeness and Faithful Place), and Holly Mackey (Faithful Place).

 Critical reception

 The book received favorable reviews in prominent publications.
 Some critics took issue with the teenage characters' frequent use of slang and text messaging in plot exposition.

 The Washington Post praised the novel as "another eerie triumph for French" and named her "one of today's top suspense novelists."
 Kirkus Reviews stated that the author "has few peers in her combination of literary stylishness and intricate, clockwork plotting" and noted that "the novel explores the mysteries of friendship, loyalty and betrayal, not only among adolescents, but within the police force as well."

 The Boston Globe noted that French often "writes beautifully," while stating that the teenage characters' use of slang and text messaging "doesn’t kill the magic but it does slow the pace of what could have been another French triumph."
 In a similar vein, the New York Times praised the novel as "much more than a genre piece" but noted that the teenage characters' frequent use of American slang "may not make this the most inviting milieu for those who like the sheer Irishness of her other novels."